nnra6864/Nisualizer/README.md

         }
         ```

-2. Create a virtual input device that captures all the output data(yes, a microphone capturing your system audio), following example is a fish function that can easily be translated to bash(thanks gpt btw):
+2. Create a virtual input device that captures all the output data(yes, a microphone capturing your system audio).
+Following example is a fish function that can easily be translated to bash(thanks gpt btw):
     ```fish
     function output_input
         # Create a new virtual source that other apps can use as input